Ultan-Kearns/AppliedProject/Sprints.md

 # Sprint 8 (10th February - 21st February)
 + Get Statistics generated based on Loans / Statments and financial stats from google(Done just need to expand a bit more and add catches to Axios and add some styles and test)
 + Add Iban validator and bic and add to user schema(research on google)
-+ Fix all issues and write tests(add catch to axios, do more tests,Fix issue with update use promise?)
++ Fix all issues and write tests(DONE just need to test)
 + Add Selenium to tech review(DONE)
 + Get Headlines component finished (Reddit, latest news etc...)(DONE)
 + Start System Design